The medical order for scope of treatment or MOST form helps care providers honour what is important to you.

 - You go to the Emergency Department or

-- You move into a supported care facility such as assisted living or residential care or
+- You move into a supported care facility such as assisted living or long term care or

 - You go to any medical appointment

 When you leave the hospital, you are given your form to keep.
 Keep it on your fridge at home.
 Tell your family it is there.